 Quantum computing is a type of computing that uses quantum mechanics principles, such as superposition and entanglement, to perform calculations much faster than classical computers.
 Instead of traditional bits (0s and 1s), it uses qubits, which can exist in multiple states simultaneously, enabling powerful problem-solving capabilities.

+So, how can this help those in the RegTech space?
 In the opinion of South African RegTech RelyComply, quantum computing has gone from sounding like an inexplicable theory in a physics textbook to an ever more useful tool for data processing.

 The firm said, “It’s not so much a NASA-level implementation as it is being spearheaded at tech giants we use daily, including IBM, Google, and even PayPal and JPMorgan Chase, for fraud detection.